 after the war, the man you meet

 who wants to marry you gives you a heart

 forged by hand, from who knows what—

 from someone’s mouth, with a metallic

 smell, like earth after rainfall,

 their shivering fall.

 A child of Polish Holocaust survivors, Gail Newman was born in a Displaced Persons’ Camp in Lansberg, Germany.
 Her poems have appeared in journals including Nimrod International Journal, Prairie Schooner, and Prism and in anthologies including Ghosts of the Holocaust.
 She was the co-founder and editor of Room, A Women’s Literary Journal.
-Her new book, Blood Memory, chosen by Marge Piercy for the Marsh Hawk Press 2020 Poetry Prize won the Northern California Authors and Publishers Gold Award for Poetry was the 2021 Best Book Awards winner in the "Poetry: Religious" category.
+Her new book, Blood Memory, chosen by Marge Piercy for the Marsh Hawk Press 2020 Poetry Prize won the Northern California Authors and Publishers Gold Award for Poetry and was the 2021 Best Book Awards winner in the "Poetry: Religious" category.